RobertPuls/fetchapp/README.md

 # fetchapp - Project Description:
 Fetch pulls available adoption data, by location to help find a new 4 legged friend.
-It allows users to search for dogs available in there area.
+It allows users to search for dogs and cats available in their area.
 It has a clean user interface and can geolocates the users location.
 Users are also able to search for rescues and animal shelters in their location.

 # Features:
 * Search by location
 * Search by breed
+* Search by animal type
-* Is available for adoption
+* List only who's available for adoption
-* Geolocate
-* Scroll through available images
-* Infinite scroll search results

-### STRETCH
 * Search for local shelters
 * Search for local rescues
-* Adoption events (might need a different API)
+* Place contact information on the page